G-Research/HiddenWindow/CONTRIBUTING.md

 1. Check the existing [Issues](https://github.com/G-Research/HiddenWindow/issues) to see if your question has already been answered.
 2. If not, create a new issue with your question.

-## License

-By contributing to HiddenWindow, you agree that your contributions will be licensed under the project's [Apache License 2.0](LICENSE).